One of the UK’s leading independent Museums, the River & Rowing Museum has over 114,000 visitors a year.

-A registered charity, the Museum depends upon private donations, business sponsorship, grants from trust and foundations, admission charges and the support of our benefactors, donors and friends.
+As a registered charity, the Museum depends upon private donations, business sponsorship, grants from trust and foundations, admission charges and the support of our benefactors, donors and friends.
+Every donation makes a difference.
+Thank you.